 Changing the Inbox View in Outlook: Overview Changing the Inbox View in Outlook by Selecting a Different, Existing View By changing the Inbox view in Outlook, you can organize your email to better suits your individual needs.
 The first step in changing the Inbox view in Outlook is to

-Hide a Query Field in Access: Overview You can easily hide a query field in Access.
+Overview of How to Hide a Query Field in Access You can easily hide a query field in Access.
 Sometimes when you create queries, you need to add a field to the QBE grid for criteria purposes only.
 In this case, you don’t want the field itself to appear in the result set.
-Having additional fields appear
+Having

-Sort a Query in Access: Overview You can sort a query in Access by any field within the QBE grid when viewing the query in design view.
-To sort a query in Access when in design view, select the field in the QBE Grid by which to sort the result set.
-Then click into
+Overview of Sorting a Query in Access You can sort a query in Access by any field within the QBE grid when viewing the query in design view.
+To sort a query in Access when in design view, click into the “Sort” row of the field in the QBE grid by which to sort

-How to Create Tables in Access: Overview This lesson shows you how to create tables in Access.
+Overview of How to Create Tables in Access This lesson shows you how to create tables in Access.
 A table is an organized structure that holds information.
-It consists of “fields” of information into which you enter the “records” of the table.
+It consists of fields of information into which you enter the records of the table.
 A field is a single column within a table, consisting of one